keeganwitt/docker-gradle/README.md

 ## How to use this image

-Note that if you are mounting a volume and the uid running Docker is not _1000_, you should run as user _root_ (`-u root`).
+If you are mounting a volume and the uid/gid running Docker is not *1000*, you should run as user *root* (`-u root`).
+*root* is also the default, so you can also simply not specify a user.

 ### Building a Gradle project

 Run this from the directory of the Gradle project you want to build.

-`docker run --rm -v "$PWD":/home/gradle/project -w /home/gradle/project gradle:latest gradle <gradle-task>`
+`docker run --rm -u gradle -v "$PWD":/home/gradle/project -w /home/gradle/project gradle:latest gradle <gradle-task>`

+Note the above command runs using uid/gid 1000 (user *gradle*) to avoid running as root.

 ### Reusing the Gradle cache